g3zil/websdr_jt4/jt4_log_readme.txt

 		-rwx------ 1 gwyn gwyn  2307 Jul 20 15:12 sn_upload.py

 2. Preparing for use jt4_log.sh
-	a) Change directory using cd ~/websdr_jt4 and use an editor of your choice open jt4_log.sh
+	a) Change directory using cd ~/websdr_jt4 and use an editor of your choice open setup.sh
-	b) Recalling that this prototype is for a single beacon at a time its details are setup in script jt4_log.sh
+	b) Recalling that this prototype is for a single beacon at a time its details are setup in script setup.sh
-	c) Edit the RX_GRID and RX_ID fields under the set up receiver comment suggestion is to use TRIG01/yourcallsign to show who is using it
+	c) Edit the RX_GRID (if required, it is set for the Margate webSDR) and RX_ID fields under the set up receiver comment suggestion is to use TRIG01/yourcallsign to show who is using it
-	d) Exit editor, saving the jt4_log.sh file
+	d) Exit editor, saving the setup.sh file
+        e) Run the script, which will load command line bash requirements.
-	e) Required step on first use and on change of beacon being monitored.
+	f) Required step on first use and on change of beacon being monitored.
-	   This script is run to set up basic metadata.
-Recalling this pilot/prototype is one beacon at a time we need to know the beacon callsign as the first observation might be a CW minute for GB3PKT or we may have to wait a long time for a JT4 decode from a continental beacon.
+	   Script new_beacon.sh is run to set up basic metadata.
+           Recalling this pilot/prototype is one beacon at a time we need to know the beacon callsign as the first observation might be a CW minute e.g. for GB3PKT or we may have to wait a long time for a JT4 decode from a continental beacon.
            So, cd ~/websdr_jt4 to be sure, then:
 	   ./new_beacon.sh GB3PKT JO01MT TRIG01/G3ZIL
            replace GB3PKT and its grid by another beacon/grid if that is what is needed and G3ZIL by your call

 3. Preparing for use WSJT-X and the WebSDR browser
-	a) Tests have shown that, over time (ten+ hours) noise and spurs are introduced (somehow) into the virtual audio chain.
+	a) On a Raspberry Pi tests have shown that, over time (ten+ hours) noise and spurs are introduced (somehow) into the virtual audio chain.
 It presence and growth is minimised if the default sample rate in pulseaudio is changed from 44.1 ksps to 48 ksps, which is the preferred WSJT-X sample rate.
 This change is made by: sudo su
 	     nano /etc/pulse/daemon.conf